 Chris Moon MBE

-Born in Wiltshire in May 1962.
-He studied Agriculture at Seale Hayne College Newton Abbot (now Plymouth University faculty of Agriculture).
-Believing in Service he worked as a volunteer at a centre for the homeless and then joined the army.
+Chris Moon MBE believed in service, so after attending agricultural college, he worked as a volunteer at a centre for the homeless and then joined the army.
 On graduating from the Royal Military Academy Sandhurst he was commissioned into the Royal Military Police, he also served with several infantry units.

 In 1995 he was blown up walking in a cleared area.
 He lost his lower right arm and leg, but does not consider himself a victim and accepts total responsibility, because he chose to work in mined areas, whereas people who live there have no choice.
 He survived against all the odds because of his high level of fitness (he was a keen runner) and because of his knowledge of first aid.
 After leaving hospital he did a Masters Degree in Security Management at the University of Leicester.